FactomProject/communitytestnet/Quickstart.md

 docker exec factomd_node bash /root/create.sh
 ```

-Now your identity is in the blockchain, to verify we can grab your root chain information: (To the human eye it's mostly gibberish)
+Now your identity is in the blockchain, to verify we can grab your root chain information after factomd has fully synced, check the control panel to confirm: (To the human eye it's mostly gibberish)

 ```
 # Replace the ChainID with your root chain id seen above